JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 widespread use and history.
 Tuesday was a continuation, emphasising why it’s such a vital system.

-By Wednesday, I added details on potential security issues, particularly focusing on something called the Bleichenbaucher attacks.
+By Wednesday, I added details on potential security issues, particularly focusing on something called the Bleichenbacher attacks.
 I was initially puzzled about how these attacks affected the signature scheme.

 On Thursday and Friday, after more research, I figured out the difference between how these attacks